-In addition, an impacted wisdom tooth may be partially visible (partially impacted), or it may never break through the gum line (fully impacted).
+In addition, an impacted wisdom tooth may be partially visible (partially impacted) or never break through the gum line (fully impacted).

 Wisdom teeth erupt between the ages of 15 and 25.
 Some people have no issues during this process, whereas others experience pain and discomfort.
 In addition, lack of adequate space is the most common reason tooth impaction occurs.